1,000+ Opportunities

 Eligibility: Oklahoma County Schools must be located in Oklahoma County (Click here for the STEM Center Grant in western Oklahoma) Schools must be public elementary schools Only one application form per campus Principal must approve the application Winning school will have a selected space in their school installed with: Hands on learning tools including, but not limited to, Bee Bots, Ozobots and ROK Blocks Winning school will receive curriculum utilizing their new STEM Center tools, teacher training and additional support resources from the Cal Ripken, Sr. Foundation Winning school will be selected by January 2020 with project install in early 2020

-Based on current listing details, eligibility includes: Public elementary schools and associated nonprofit partners in Oklahoma County and other Devon operational areas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public elementary schools and associated nonprofit partners in Oklahoma County and other Devon operational areas.
+Confirm the full requirements in the official notice before applying.